PAGE UPDATED: 19.02.22

 We won’t ask for your email address: just click the link and the pdf should open immediately.
-(And depending on which app you use to open the pdf, you should be able to mark your scores on your screen).
+(Save to your device and you should be able to add text and mark your scores on the PDF).

-If your emotional needs are unmet check out this hypnosis download and start feeling better fast!
+If your emotional needs are unmet and you feel you need some extra help check out this hypnosis download

 Or for more info read about emotional and spiritual needs on Gav’s hypnotherapy site